There are plenty of ways to make money online.

 Step 6: Do A Great Job

-Whether you’re working with clients or crafting guest posts, it’s pretty obvious that you should aim to produce work of stellar quality.
-When I was writing for ManageWP and WPMU, I didn’t just crank out mediocre posts and call it a day.
+Whether you’re working with clients or crafting guest posts, it’s pretty obvious that you should aim to create really good work.
+The last thing you want to do is just crank out mediocre posts and call it a day.

 They want you to succeed (as it’s in their best interest), and if you produce excellent content for them, they’ll continue to give you work.
 Maintaining a relationship with a client does not only help your bottom line; it boosts your reputation as well.

 Step 7: Let More Clients Come to You

 Once you start working for a few sites, you’ll probably start noticing clients coming to you or responding more often to your pitch emails and LOIs.